Higher Order Estimating Equations for High-dimensional Models: General heuristics

 Relative to the previous formula the subscript $t$ on the right hand side has changed places, and the negative sign has disappeared.
-Under regularity conditions equation (\ref{EqHODerivatives}) for $m=1$ can be written in the form
+This is similar to the ``Bartlett equalities'' familiar from manipulating expectations of scores and their higher derivatives.
+We take this equation together with unbiasedness as the defining property.
+Thus a measurable function $\chi_p: \X^m\to \RR$ is said to be an $m$th order \emph{influence function} at $p$ of the functional $p\mapsto \chi(p)$ relative to a given collection of one-dimensional submodels $t\mapsto p_t$ (with $p_0=p$) if it satisfies (\ref{EqUnbiasedIF}) and (\ref{EqHODerivatives}), for every submodel under consideration.